futurice/unity-good-practices/README.md

 ### TextMesh Pro - Better text for your games

 Ever think 'The text in Unity is so bad...'?
-Worry no more, [TextMesh Pro is here to save you][textmesh-pro]
+Worry no more, [TextMesh Pro is here to save you][textmesh-pro].

 [textmesh-pro]: https://www.assetstore.unity3d.com/en/#!/content/84126

 There's not much to say here, it's "just" text, done right.
 You can use text as a mesh in your 3D world, or use it as text for your canvas.